Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Fix compatibility with newer GLibUnix signal APIs and older runtimes by switching from `signal-add-full` to `signal-add` and removing optional chaining from widget WebContext code.

 - [x] Fix application icon resource naming collisions by namespacing icons with the `ding-` prefix.

+- [x] Fix broken widget long-press dragging by removing the long-press path and using grouped click + drag instead.
+The click sequence now decides selection, pass-through, and drag start in one place, with draggable widget regions and draggable chrome handled from the click sequence rather than a separate long-press gesture.